sureshrmdec/Practice-Backyard/Database/Quries.md

 Q: Select employee who are also manager ?
 A: Select e.name , m.name from Employee e, Employee m where e.mgr_id = m.mgr_id;

+Q: SQL query to print all tables in database ?
+A: select table_name from information_schema_tables where table_type = 'base table' and
+   table_schema = 'test'
+   //use database -> to work with given database
+   //show tables - > to show all tables in given database